napcs/jeeves/README.md

 * rimshot: Link to rimshot sound.
 * ruby_sandbox: Lets you run some Ruby code and have Jeeves evaluate it.
 * room: video and screen sharing with Room.co
+* quotes: Get a random programming quote or add one of your own.

 ## Making a plugin